Fact Checking Trump's Claims on the Economy and 2020 Election

 Here’s a look:

-Electoral College
+Electoral college

 TRUMP, in part addressing polls finding him lagging some of the 2020 Democratic candidates: “It’s always tougher for the Republican because, you know, I don’t know, people — people never cover this, but the Electoral College is very much steered to the Democrats.
 It’s a big advantage for the Democrats.
 It’s very much harder for the Republicans to win.” — Fox News interview Friday.